Atto of Vercelli: Works

-Atto of Vercelli's literary canon survives in partial form, and is largely instructional.
+Atto of Vercelli's literary canon survives in partial form and is largely instructional.
 His sermons can be found in contemporary anthologies, such as Atto's “on Palm Sunday (Sermon VII)” in Ray C. Petry's No Uncertain Sound: Sermons that Shaped the Pulpit Tradition, published in 1948.
 Alongside his larger works, Atto also wrote The Exposition on the Epistles of Saint Paul, a commentary that would have been used to educate the clergymen of Vercelli.
 A small collection of Atto's Epistolae, or letters, has been preserved, probably compiled from the codices of Vercelli and the Vatican library.
 This collection includes nine letters that Atto wrote, and two directed to Atto from other authors.

 De pressuris ecclesiasticis

-The earliest of his principal compositions, De pressuris ecclesiasticis was written around 940 CE.
-It is sometimes referred to as its full name, De pressuris eclesiasticis libellus, meaning “Book on the Pressures of the Church.”
-It contains discourse regarding the jurisdiction of the Church and its law, and argues against the maltreatment of laypeople.
+The earliest of his principal compositions, De pressuris ecclesiasticis was written around 940 AD.
+It is sometimes referred to by its full name, De pressuris eclesiasticis libellus, meaning “Book on the Pressures of the Church.”
+It contains discourse regarding the jurisdiction of the Church and its law and argues against the maltreatment of laypeople.
 Alongside this, it disproves accusations against the clergy, including matters regarding the ordination of ecclesiastics, especially to the position of bishops, as well as the unwarranted expropriation of church property after a bishop's death.